OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-cloud-service/index.md

 If a variable named `HelloMessage` is defined in your Octopus project variables, Octopus will automatically update it in the configuration file.
 You can also name the variable `Humpty.Worker/HelloMessage` to scope the setting to a specific web/worker role.

-### Customizing the Deployment Process {#DeployingapackagetoanAzureCloudService-Customizingthedeploymentprocess}
+### Customizing the deployment process {#DeployingapackagetoanAzureCloudService-Customizingthedeploymentprocess}

 The deployment is performed using a PowerShell script called `DeployToAzure.ps1`.
 If a file with this name exists within your NuGet package, Octopus will invoke it.
 Otherwise, Octopus will use a bundled version of the script as a default.
 You can **[view the bundled script here](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari.Azure/Scripts/DeployAzureCloudService.ps1)**, and use it as a basis for creating your own custom deployment script.

-## Deploying to Multiple Geographic Regions {#DeployingapackagetoanAzureCloudService-Deployingtomultiplegeographicregions}
+## Deploying to multiple geographic regions {#DeployingapackagetoanAzureCloudService-Deployingtomultiplegeographicregions}

 When your application is deployed to more than one geographic region, you are likely to need per-region configuration settings.
 You can achieve this result in many different ways, but the two most popular methods we have seen are: